Q-Technologies/puppet-osbaseline/README.md

 **Note: There is no mechanism to stop a node being pinned to two groups.
 If this happens, Puppet will fail, and you'll need to make sure each node is only in one group.**

+##### Bootstrapping

+In order to get these scripts installed using Puppet, you will need to turn off enforcae baseline to as the Puppet run will fail if the groups do not exist in the Classifier.
+Set this in hiera in the puppet master scope:

+    osbaseline::enforce_baseline: false

 #### Script to Manage OS Baseline groups
 ```
 baseline_selection -a action -g group [-f] [node1] [node2] [node3]
 ```

 * -a, the script actions:
   * init_soe - create the default group.
 All nodes matched by the `default_group_rule` will go into this group and receive the `default_osbaseline_date`.
 They will receive a different date by being in a new baseline group.
   * add_group - add a new baseline group
   * remove_group - remove the specified group
   * add_to_group - pin a node to a group